pythonhealthdatascience/rdesrap_mms/rmarkdown/generate_exp_results.md

 ```

 ## Running the simulation when attempting to determine an appropriate number of parameters

-The `confidence_interval_method` and `ReplicationsAlgorithm` should
-return the same results, so we will just run one to use in the back
-tests.

 ``` r
 # Specify parameters (so consistent even if defaults change)